mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 QGIS actions can be arbitrary, tokenized (i.e. using variable information based on the contents of a field attribute) Python commands!

-Now you'll see how to use an a python action to show a web page.
+Now you'll see how to use a python action to show a web page.
 It's the same general idea as opening a site in an external browser, but it requires no browser on the user’s system since it uses the Qt4 QWebView class (which is a webkit based html widget) to display the content in a pop up window.